Do Not Buy List

 Labels can be very helpful in making healthy and responsible choices.
 However, you will also want to avoid “greenwashing”– labels that mean absolutely nothing, such as “natural”, “cage free” or “antibiotic free”.
 For an outline of what labels really mean, check out this explanation in the March 2011 Audubon.

-Once upon a time (in the early 1990s) produce growers agreed to add an “8″ before a four digit produce code to indicate that produce had been genetically engineered.
-However, industry did not follow through on this and today the only way to guarantee (for the most part) that you are not consuming genetically engineered food is to buy organic.
-Instead Monsanto has been involved in a pitched legal battle to avoid labeling their gmo products– to the extent that they have threatened to sue Vermont if their legislature passes a gmo labeling law.
+In the early 1990s produce growers agreed to add an “8” before a four digit produce code to indicate that produce had been genetically engineered.
+However, industry did not follow through on this promise and today the only way to guarantee (for the most part) that you are not consuming genetically engineered food is to buy organic.

 1. This list is so helpful because it doesn’t just list the things not to use, but it explains why these products are so harmful to your health and the environment.
 Definitely something I will start using on a regular basis!